particle-iot/docs/src/content/reference/discontinued/software/non-threaded-system-mode.md

 | 0.4.6+ | Disabled | Enabled | Disabled |
 | 0.4.5 | Disabled | Not available | Not available |

+If you have an unusual situation where you need to run without the system thread, you should use Device OS 5.x or earlier.

 ## Detailed differences

+If you are currently using `SYSTEM_THREAD(DISABLED)` (or do not specify) and are using `SYSTEM_MODE(AUTOMATIC)` (or do not specify), then minor modifications may be necessary to your code.

-The main difference is that user firmware will continue to run in a variety of cases described below.
+The main difference is that user firmware will continue to run in a variety of cases described below, like when not cloud connected, in listening mode, and while downloading updates OTA.

 | SYSTEM_THREAD | SYSTEM_MODE | User firmware always runs |
 | :---: | :---: | |:---: |